-Played with in Kingdom Hearts 358 Days Over 2.
+Played with in Kingdom Hearts: 358/2 Days.
 Roxas and Xion become quite close, and Xigbar even gives Roxas dating advice to impress Xion.
 This quickly turns disturbing when it is revealed Xion is a Sora clone.
 Oh, and she's been sucking the life out of Roxas the whole time, and she doesn't even know it.
 It gets even more ridiculous when you learn that Xigbar at some point sees Xion as Ventus of Birth by Sleep — and while not the same person as Roxas the two do look suspiciously alike.

 In Sam and Max Season 2 Episode 1, ghosts of Sam and Max travel to the Christmas of the Future to save their future selves from dying a horrible death on a river of lava.
 If Sam suggests haunting their future selves, Max says that they should, only if he haunts Future Sam and Sam haunts Future Max — "otherwise, it'd just be gross".
 However, he also hits on his future self — "Hey, sexy!
 I'll be back to pick you up later!"